AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ### Install historical order beta

-To enable historical order data collection for beta, you must update the project’s root [!DNL Composer] `.json` file as follows:
+To enable historical order data collection for beta, you must update the project's root [!DNL Composer] `.json` file as follows:

 1. Open the root `composer.json` file and search for `magento/experience-platform-connector`.